mike-french/myrex/README.md

 failed match does not starve other traversals.
 However, this also means it cannot guarantee the efficient dedicated execution of an exponentially long successful match.

-Each message contains the traversal state for the match:
-* A copy or reference to the input string.
-* The current position in the string.
-* The current state for groups:
-  * Previous capture results.
-  * Stack of currently open groups.
-* A client process return address for the result.

 ## Features